|A waterbuck at the Crocodile River.|

-After sitting here now in the lobby and also in the hot dining room during breakfast and dinner we’re both hot and sweaty, looking forward to returning to our cool room.
-Our room bakes with the curtains open and we often consider keeping the sun-blocking drapes shut during daylight hours.
+After sitting here in the lobby and the hot dining room during breakfast and dinner, we’re both hot and sweaty, looking forward to returning to our fabulous room.
+Our room bakes with the curtains open, and we often consider keeping the sun-blocking drapes shut during daylight hours.

 But, it’s imperative to have sunlight in our eyes during the daylight hours to maintain our circadian rhythm to allow for a good night’s sleep.
 Thus, we keep the darkening drapes open until darkness falls.

 As I walk through the corridors once an hour, the warmth and humidity hit me the minute I exit the room.
 I’ve adjusted to this situation by walking once an hour instead of over long stretches.